| | | | | | | | | | | | | | |

 Ingredients

-• 4 zucchinis/courgettes, cut into noodles (zoodles/courgetti spaghetti)
+• 4 zucchinis/courgettes cut into noodles (zoodles/courgetti spaghetti)

 • 1 teaspoon salt